Systemcluster/wrappe/README.md

 It defaults to `title`.
 Error information is always shown when applicable.
 Windows runners using the GUI subsystem will only show information output when launched from a console and this option is set to `verbose`, or a console is attached or opened through the [`console`](#console) option.

-#### cleanup
-This option allows you to delete the unpacking directory after closing the executable file.
-You can also set the environment variable `WRAPPE_CLEANUP=1`

 #### console

 This option controls if the runner should attach to a console or if a console window should be opened when launching a Windows application from the Windows explorer.
 Accepted values are: